Slavko Grujić: Career

-After the great retreat Slavko Grujić organized the transfer of refugees from the Albanian coast to Corfu and to France.
+After the great retreat, Slavko Grujić organised the transfer of refugees from the Albanian coast to Corfu and France.
 As one of the closest collaborators of Prime Minister Nikola Pašić, at the start of January 1916, Grujić was sent to Brindisi as the "Serbian delegate for refugees".
 In Brindisi, he met with the commanders of the Italian navy to convince them to send ships to Medua.
 More than 5,000 refugees were evacuated safely including 700 schoolchildren sent to Marseille.

 In 1916 he became the first Serbian Ambassador to Switzerland where together with Mable he actively organised humanitarian help to occupied Serbia with the International Committee of the Red Cross in Geneva.

-On 13 January 1919, Slavko Grujić becomes the first ambassador of the Kingdom of Serbs, Croats and Slovenes, ie the Kingdom of Yugoslavia, in Washington a position he held until 1922.
-On 10 February 1919, Acting Secretary of State Frank Polk wrote to the Yugoslav Minister to the United States Slavko Grouvitch that the United States Government recognized that the Serbian Legation will thereafter be known as the Legation for the Kingdom of the Serbs, Croats, and Slovenes.
+On 13 January 1919, Slavko Grujić became the first ambassador of the Kingdom of Serbs, Croats and Slovenes (later the Kingdom of "Yugoslavia") in Washington, a position he held until 1922.
+On 10 February 1919, Acting Secretary of State Frank Polk wrote to Ambassador to the United States Slavko Grujić that the United States Government recognized that the Serbian Legation will thereafter be known as the Legation for the Kingdom of the Serbs, Croats, and Slovenes.

-Upon his return to the country, he actively participated in the work of various humanitarian societies.
+Upon his return to the country, Grujić actively participated in the work of various humanitarian societies.
 In 1934, after the death of King Alexander I, he became marshal of the court of the young King Peter II of Yugoslavia.
-In 1935 Grujić was appointed Envoy Extraordinary and Minister Plenipotentiary at the Court of St. James ie ambassador to the United Kingdom, and at the same time to the Netherlands.
+In 1935, Grujić was appointed Envoy Extraordinary and Minister Plenipotentiary at the Court of St. James, i.e. Ambassador to the United Kingdom, and at the same time to the Netherlands.
 He died in London of heart failure on 24 March 1937.